 3.67.
-The competent authority should approve methodologies ('protocols') for radon measurements to be used for determining the radon concentrations in workplaces.
-The competent authority could also provide guidance for the development of such methodologies if the country has limited experience for radon measurements.
+The regulatory body should approve methodologies ('protocols') for radon measurements to be used for determining the radon concentrations in workplaces.
+The regulatory body could also provide guidance for the development of such methodologies if the country has limited experience for radon measurements.

 3.68.
-The methodology for radon measurement should include recommendations on the placement of detectors, number of detectors, type of detector (specificity for radon), the measurement duration, application of seasonal correction factors, acceptable uncertainties of the results, frequency of duplicate measurements for quality control.
+The methodology for radon measurement should include recommendations on the placement of detectors, number of detectors, type of detector (specificity for radon), the measurement duration, application of seasonal correction factors, acceptable uncertainties of the results, frequency of duplicate measurements for quality control or for blanks.